Skip to content

 What record revenue means if you're on one of these drugs

-A $62 billion number doesn't change your copay.
-But it does shape the environment around your treatment in ways that are already visible.
+A $62 billion number doesn't move your copay by a dollar.
+But it reshapes the environment around your treatment in ways you can already feel.

 Supply is improving.
 The 2022โ€“2024 shortage โ€” when Wegovy and Mounjaro were genuinely hard to fill โ€” was a manufacturing capacity problem.
 Eleven billion dollars in combined factory investment from Novo and Lilly is solving it.
 The semaglutide shortage ended in early 2025.
 Tirzepatide supply stabilized earlier.
 If you had a prescription denied or delayed due to stock-outs in 2023 or 2024, the situation in 2026 is materially different.